Marcus Schmickler

 comissioned by SWR

-In Sky Dice / Mapping the Studio I deal with the history of live electronic musical production using the example of the SWR Experimentalstudio (EXP).
-The piece develops a fragmented acoustic map of the facility; here the studio serves as a model for the sonic depiction of historical signal paths.
+In Sky Dice / Mapping the Studio, I explore the history of live electronic music production through the lens of the SWR Experimentalstudio (EXP).
+The work unfolds as a fragmented acoustic cartography of the studio, where the architecture and its devices become a sonic model for reconstructing historical signal paths.

-Key words: Larsen effect, Audio Style Transfer, Topological Sonification.
-Assistance: Lukas Nowok (EXP).
+Keywords: Larsen effect, Audio Style Transfer, Topological Sonification

 Commissioned by SWR, 2018